Black Bounces with multiple throats and anti-throats: Introduction

-The Simpson-Visser solution and the novel black bounce solutions can represent a wormhole as long as the new parameter takes on certain values.
-This wormhole has only one throat.
-In the literature, there are wormhole models with more than one throat \cite{Guendelman:2015wsv,Hoffmann:2017vkf,Hoffmann:2018oml,Bakopoulos:2018nui,Ibadov:2020ajr,Ibadov:2020btp}.
-So that, it may be possible to build solutions that present at some limit a wormhole with more than one throat.
+The Simpson-Visser solution and the novel black-bounce solutions can represent a wormhole if the new parameter takes on specific values.
+These wormholes have only one throat.
+In the literature, due to the couple with a scalar field, there are wormhole models with more than one throat, and even anti-throats \cite{Guendelman:2015wsv, Hoffmann:2017vkf, Hoffmann:2018oml, Bakopoulos:2018nui, Ibadov:2020ajr, Ibadov:2020btp}, which, considering a spherically symmetric spacetime, is a $2$-dimensional constant-time hyper-surface of local maximum area \cite{Anabalon:2018rzq}.
+So, it may be possible to build solutions that present a wormhole with more than one throat/anti-throat at some limit.
+This type of solution will require modifications to the wormhole area since the presence of the throat/anti-throat arises from the structure of the wormhole area.
+In this way, since the black-bounce models presented so far can only interpolate between black holes and wormholes with a single throat, it is interesting to seek new proposals that can encompass other types of wormholes.
+Therefore, new black-bounce models should be able to, depending on the chosen parameters, describe wormholes with multiple throats/anti-throats.
+This is the type of model we aim to explore through this work.

 The structure of this article is organized as follows.
-In section \ref{S:general} we present in general the tools that will be used to analyze the solutions such as regularity and energy conditions.
-The new singular and regular black bounce solutions are present in the section \ref{S:new}.
-Our conclusions and perspectives are presented in the section \ref{S:conclusion}.
+In SEC. \ref{S:general}, we present in general the tools that will be used to analyze the metrics, such as regularity and energy conditions.
+The new singular and regular black-bounce are present in SEC. \ref{S:new}.
+Section \ref{S:conclusion} presents our conclusions and perspectives.